erwinqxy/TelePet-Bot/README.md

 # CinnaBoys 🤖
 CinnaBoys is a social butler that aims to prompt social interactions within a Telegram group environment to spark joy and laughter.
 This telegram bot was built for HacknRoll 2022 by #75K: Cinna-boys.
+Try the telegram bot @

 ## Inspiration 🤔💭